queer/peckish/README.md

 >
 > https://news.ycombinator.com/item?id=33832401

-peckish solves this.
+peckish aims to solve this.
 Instead of mangling your files with various arcane tools, spinning up Docker containers or VMs to try to build packages and make sure they install or are even valid, and all the other pains, you can just write a basic YAML file, and you're done! peckish does the rest, *without* shelling out to distro-specific tools!

 Additionally, peckish makes repackaging software easy.
 You can take a DEB and convert it into an RPM, or a Docker image to flat files on the filesystem, or